Over 700 FREE Pumpkin Carving Patterns, Stencils and Templates!

 Welcome to The Pumpkin Lady!

-For over 14 years, The Pumpkin Lady® has been desigining original pumpkin carving patterns to help carvers of all ages create the perfect Halloween / Harvest masterpiece.
-We now have well over 600 pumpkin carving patterns in 15 fun categories for you to choose from.
+For over 18 years, The Pumpkin Lady® has been designing original pumpkin carving patterns to help carvers of all ages create the perfect Halloween / Harvest masterpiece.
+We now have well over 700 FREE pumpkin carving patterns in 13 fun categories for you to choose from.
 Each pattern comes with its own set of step-by-step, easy to follow pumpkin carving instructions to help you start carving your pumpkin like a pro!
-It’s so easy to get started – simply choose your pumpkin carving pattern, download, and print!
+It’s so easy to get started – simply choose your FREE pumpkin carving pattern, download, and print!
 No waiting in long lines at the store or waiting for a shipment to come in the mail; your patterns are ready in an instant!
-Want to save time AND money?
-Check out the Pattern Packs for extra value!

 Pumpkin Carving Instructions